Dark Mode

 AOS and consular processing share identical Green Card eligibility requirements.
 However, the application forms, supporting documents, processing times, and fees are different for each process.

-How Can Spar & Bernstein Help With Your Adjustment Of Status & Green Card Application?
+How Spar & Bernstein Can Help With Your Adjustment Of Status & Green Card Application

 At Spar & Bernstein, we will review the details of your unique case, explain your options, and help you throughout the process, doing everything in our power to help you join your family or start work in the U.S. as a lawful permanent resident.